googleapis/google-cloud-ruby/google-cloud-managed_identities/README.md

-# Ruby Client for the Managed Service for Microsoft Active Directory API API
+# Ruby Client for the Managed Service for Microsoft Active Directory API

-API Client library for the Managed Service for Microsoft Active Directory API API

-The Managed Service for Microsoft Active Directory API is used for managing a highly available, hardened service running Microsoft Active Directory.
+The Managed Service for Microsoft Active Directory API is used for managing a highly available, hardened service running Microsoft Active Directory (AD).

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-managed_identities-v*`.